fourboards/TouchPad/Code/README.md

 # TouchPad source code

-Find instructions for use in the TouchPadV4.1.ino file
+Find instructions for use in the TouchPad_V4.1.ino file and instruction manual